mrshpot/cloth-playground/README.md

 ## Building on Windows

-Prebuild GLUT binaries can be downloaded [here](http://www.transmissionzero.co.uk/software/freeglut-devel/).
+Prebuilt GLUT binaries can be downloaded [here](http://www.transmissionzero.co.uk/software/freeglut-devel/).
 GLEW binaries are provided on
 [the project page](http://glew.sourceforge.net/).